Grand Jubilee of 1814: Celebrations elsewhere

-Printers produced numerous keepsakes for the event including depictions of its attractions, which was billed as "the largest fair, for every kind of amusement, that was ever known in this or any other country".
+Printers produced numerous keepsakes for the event including depictions of its attractions.

-In Dublin, there was a "grand celebration" on the 12, 13, 15 and 16 August 1814, the changed date to accommodate the change to New Style dates.
+In Dublin, there was a "grand celebration" on 12, 13, 15 and 16 August 1814, the changed dates accommodating the change to New Style dates.
 On the 12th, the foundation stone of the General Post Office, Dublin was laid by the Lord Lieutenant of Ireland, Charles Whitworth, 1st Earl Whitworth, attended by the Post-Masters-General, Charles O'Neill, 1st Earl O'Neill and Laurence Parsons, 2nd Earl of Rosse.
 There was a fireworks display on St Stephen's Green; several trees were cut down to make the display more visible.

-The Dublin-based medallist Isaac Parkes (1815–1859) struck a commemorative medal depicting George, The Prince Regent.
+The Dublin-based medallist Isaac Parkes struck a commemorative medal depicting George, the Prince Regent.

 The Grand Jubilee was celebrated in Cork on 1–3 August, and Thomas Wyon the elder struck a commemorative bronze medal.